veganaut/veganaut/README.md

 [mongodb](http://www.mongodb.org/).
 On a Mac, the easiest way to do so is `brew install node mongodb`.

 After that, checkout veganaut and veganaut-backend.
-Make sure the live in the same parent folder:
+Make sure they live in the same parent folder:

     git clone https://github.com/veganaut/veganaut.git
     git clone https://github.com/veganaut/veganaut-backend.git